albertbellonch/bellonch.com/_posts/2017-06-27-love-chronicles-by-al-stewart.md

 {% include youtube-video.html id="yozCWyDEw-M" %}

-*The seventh song, a fifty-year-old psychedelic from one of the best albums in history, will be out... song enough!*
+*The seventh song, a fifty-year-old psychedelic from one of the best albums in history, is just [a click away](/a-house-is-not-a-motel-by-love).*